huangziwei/nk/README.md

 - `install-unidic` downloads/extracts the official `unidic-cwj-3.1.1-full.zip` archive **into the current virtualenv** and sets it as the default dictionary for fugashi.
 - `unidic-status` prints the managed path and any `NK_UNIDIC_DIR` override so you can confirm which dictionary is active.

-- `nk dav` exposes only `.mp3` files via WebDAV using your macOS login (PAM).
+- `nk dav` exposes only `.mp3` files via WebDAV using your macOS login (PAM) and mirrors new MP3s as they are added under `books/`.
 Point clients such as Flacbox at `http://<your-mac-ip>:PORT/` to stream your nk library without copying files.
+> Note: `-o/--output-name` is only honored when `--single-file` is provided.
 ```